Housing and Residential Life

 Obtaining adequate and timely disability-related documentation from students has become increasingly important as growing numbers of students with nonvisible disabilities such as learning disabilities, Attention-Deficit Hyperactivity Disorder, and psychiatric disorders attend postsecondary institutions.
 Selecting and implementing accommodations for students with some types of disabilities can present challenging situations in campus housing due to a variety of behaviors that may be associated with these disabilities.

 Ensure physical access, comfort, and safety within an environment that is inclusive of people with a variety of abilities, racial and ethnic backgrounds, genders, and ages.

-- Are students with disabilities, racial and ethnic minorities, men and women, young and old students, and other groups represented in the housing planning, review process, and advisory committees in numbers proportional to those of the whole community?
+and old students, and other groups represented in the housing planning, review process, and advisory committees in numbers proportional to those of the whole community?

 - Is accessibility considered in the procurement process?

 - Are disability-related access issues addressed in your evaluation methods?

 - Do you have a review process that provides a case-by-case review of accommodation requests in a timely manner?

 - Do you have an internal housing document that details policies and procedures on disability-related accommodations for housing and residential life?
 Be prepared for students who may request housing for a personal care assistant, first-floor space, accessible bathrooms or kitchens, a special diet, a single room, permission to house a service animal, or accessible fire and smoke alarms.